Mundari Bani

-Mundari Bani (Mundari: 𞓧𞓟𞓨𞓜𞓕𞓣𞓚 𞓗𞓕𞓨𞓚 Mundari Bani 'Mundari alphabet', also known as Mundari Bani Hisir Hisir 'writing', Nag Mundari 𞓨𞓕𞓦 𞓧𞓟𞓨𞓜𞓕𞓣𞓚, or the Mundari alphabet) is the writing system created for the Mundari language, spoken in eastern India.
+Mundari Bani (𞓧𞓟𞓨𞓜𞓕𞓣𞓚 𞓗𞓕𞓨𞓚) also known as Nag Mundari (𞓨𞓕𞓦 𞓧𞓟𞓨𞓜𞓕𞓣𞓚) and Mundari Bani Hisir, or the Mundari alphabet, is the writing system created for the Mundari language, spoken in eastern India.
 Mundari is an Austroasiatic language.
 Mundari Bani has 27 letters and five diacritics, the forms of which are intended to evoke natural shapes.
 The script is written from left to right.

 Community elder and author Rohidas Singh Nag invented and published in late 1980 the alphabetic writing system Mundari Bani, which has seen limited but increasing use in literature, education, and computing.

 History

 Rohidas Singh Nag started designing the initial characters of Mundari bani in 1949 while in grade school, which he wrote on the walls using clay.
 By 1953 he had finished a set of 35 characters.
 He further simplified the alphabet in 1980 by reducing it to 27 alphabetical characters.
 In 2008 Bharat Munda Samaj, Mundari Samaj Sanwar Jamda and Nag reformed the script in styling and adding glyphs.
 Since then, fonts were developed using this standard.